Maikel Garcia Preview, Player Props: Royals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.25 team ERA that ranks 16th across all MLB pitching staffs.
+- The Cubs have the 15th-ranked team ERA across all MLB pitching staffs (4.23).

-- Cubs pitchers combine to allow the ninth-fewest home runs in baseball (135 total, 1.1 per game).
+- Cubs pitchers combine to surrender 136 home runs (1.1 per game), the eighth-fewest in the league.

-- The righty last appeared on Sunday against the Toronto Blue Jays, when he tossed three innings, allowing eight earned runs while giving up eight hits.
+- His last appearance came on Saturday against the Toronto Blue Jays, when the left-hander tossed five innings, surrendering three earned runs while giving up six hits.

-- In 21 games this season, the 31-year-old has amassed a 5.71 ERA and 7.9 strikeouts per nine innings, while giving up a batting average of .274 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.